Depression Glass (part four)

 She cut in, “Sometimes I think, what if I picked him up at the airport, when he was visiting from…I don’t know, California…and we met that way, then.
-And I see him looking at this dumpy girl behind the wheel, and being sober, having places to be, knowing people, and it almost seems impossible…”
+And I see him looking at this dumpy girl behind the wheel, and being sober, having places to be, knowing people, and it seems impossible…”

 She gasped.
 “Don’t call the cops on me!”

 “Here.”
-He snapped the stem, and stuck the bloom in a buttonhole.
+He snapped the stem, stuck the bloom in a buttonhole.
 “Let em prove I didn’t wear it on the way over.”

 I disagree, he had said…the only time a man had ever used that tone with her, that made her feel championed.
 And afraid, and never wanting to hear it again.